TomDDG/ZXPicoMD/README.md

 Hardware emulation of 8 microdrives for the ZX Spectrum only (no plans to adapt this for the QL).
 Main features are:
 - Supports all 8 Microdrives from one device
 - OLED screen with buttons to navigate the menu - includes load, save & format cartridges as well as other options (see menu section below).
-No additional software or connections needed as all managed from the menu
+No additional toolkits, software or connections needed as all managed from the menu
 - FAT32 & exFAT supported SD cards up to a theoretical 256TB (I've only tested a lowly 64GB which can easily fit every Spectrum game and program ever made multiple times)
 - Reset button just in case (also makes it easier to flash the Pico)
 - Buzzer in case you like a buzzing sound to "simulate" the drive motor